mongodb/docs/source/applications/aggregation.rst

 Pipelines
 ~~~~~~~~~

-Conceptually, documents from a collection are passed through an
+Conceptually, documents from a collection pass through an
-aggregation pipeline, and are transformed as they pass through it.
+aggregation pipeline, which transforms these objects they pass through.
 For those familiar with UNIX-like shells (e.g. bash,) the concept is
 analogous to the pipe (i.e. "``|``") used to string text filters together.